Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Cross the Bridge into Viana do CasteloCross the Bridge into Viana do Castelo

-If you are headed to the parochial Albergue de Peregrinos de São João da Cruz dos Caminhos in the convent and church (Convento e Igreja do Carmo), proceed to walk under the bridge, straight onward (eastward) and cross the street in front you.
+If you are headed to the parochial Albergue de Peregrinos de São João da Cruz dos Caminhos in the convent and church (Convento e Igreja do Carmo), proceed to walk under the bridge, straight onward (eastward) and cross the street in front of you.
 Turn to the left onto the Rua do Cidade do Cacheu.
 In a few meters, come to an intersection and cross over it, continuing on the Rua do Carmo.
 You can see the church ahead.
+(If you are walking through Viana, see the Coastal Route description for day eighteen.)

 The reception area for the albergue is just before the church tower with the blue “albergue” sign, see photo below.
 By the doors to the reception, there is a door bell and a small blue sign with instructions, reminding you that check in is from 1330 to 1830 hours, on a first-come, first-served basis.
 Ring the bell for service.